CVNRneuroimaging/infrastructure/config/notes/20150819-stowlerBircSystemConfig.md

 ```

-## tested melodic with linear only registration to standard template
+## ran melodic with linear only registration to standard template

 Iterating over epi2struct registration methods: 6 dof, 7 dof, 12 dof, or BBR.